Skwerl23/covid-compiler/README.md

 EXAMPLE: python3 main.py

-this will run the code, generate the html document and open it in your default browser
+---this will run the code, generate the html document and open it in your default browser

 Dependencies: Plotly, Pandas